skarumbairam/LearningCasts/React/Interview-Questions/read.md

 In React, Props (Properties) is a way of passing data to child component from a Parent component.
 Props are read-only, immutable, data can be any type like primitive data types Numbers, Boolean, String, JS objects, even functions.

+Props are short for Properties.
+It is a React built-in object that stores the value of attributes of a tag and works similarly to HTML attributes.

 Props are immutable, child component can't modify the props they recieve from parent.This helps unidirectional data flow in React applications.

+Note:
+Props provide a way to pass data from one component to another component.
+Props are passed to the component in the same way as arguments are passed in a function.

 ### 4. What is State in React?